 Along with these core features, you’ll find several others available depending on the solution.
 Some video platforms also offer live streaming features that enable you to broadcast live video.
 Others offer enhanced video experiences for mobile devices, with native apps and mobile-aware player design and video streaming.

 A Video Platform | Your Hub to Record, Manage, Search and Share Video

 Unlike video conferencing solutions, which are built for synchronous, two-way communication, video platforms are built for what the industry calls “asynchronous communication.”
 This simply means that video platforms can be used to stream video one-way to massive audiences, either live or on-demand.
 Fundamentally, these technologies are built for different communication scenarios — video conferencing tools excel at conversations among small groups, while video platforms excel at presentations to large audiences and on-demand streaming.

 While conferencing solutions and video platforms each offer their own subset of features and benefits, the technologies really begin to shine — and the use cases begin to multiply — when you leverage the two together.

 Where conference tools are weak — for example, in securely sharing video for on-demand viewing, or managing and searching video content — modern video platforms offer the ability to record video from virtually any device, offer a centralized video library for efficient storage, automatically transcode recordings for on-demand playback on any device, and transcribe the video content so it can be searched for and found by your team at a later date.

 Likewise, where video conferencing tools are strong, video platforms can further help them flex their muscle.
-Modern video platforms can enable organizations to scale meetings held via video conference to thousands or tens of thousands of viewers — without unintended interruptions from unmuted lines, sign-on and sign-off notifications, or accidental hold music suddenly drowning out the presenter.
-And because they make it easy to capture and store videos, video platforms can make it possible to record meetings at scale and save them for future reference in a central, searchable library.
+Modern video platforms can enable organizations to scale meetings held via video conference to thousands or tens of thousands of viewers — without unintended interruptions from un-muted lines, sign-on and sign-off notifications, or accidental hold music suddenly drowning out the presenter.
+And because they make it easy to capture and store videos, video platforms can make it possible to record video conferences at scale and save them for future reference in a central, searchable library.